 Your dog may have eaten or inhaled something like mold, or pollen, or come into contact with poison ivy, fertilizer, road salt, hay, or other irritant.
 The subsequent rash is often itchy, so your dog will try to relieve the sensation with excessive scratching, biting or licking.
 And because it’s an allergic reaction, multiple other symptoms can shortly plague your dog, including watery eyes, sneezing, paw-licking or biting, diarrhea and vomiting, and hair loss.

 It appears that certain dog breeds have a higher risk of suffering from allergies, including terriers, German Shepherds, Standard poodles, golden retrievers, and breeds with flat faces like the Pug, Bull-Dog and Boston Terrier.

 Clearly the best way to avoid getting a rash as a result of these allergies is to avoid the allergen as much as possible.
 As a preventative, vacuum frequently, bathe your dog with a hypoallergenic shampoo or a gentle but dynamic medicated Shampoo such as Banixx.
-Consider a change in her diet, etc. Moreover, If you feel the rash is the result of an external source such as poison ivy or other plants, avoid those areas where those plants may be growing.
+Consider a change in her diet, etc. Moreover, if you feel the rash is the result of an external source such as poison ivy or other plants, avoid those areas where those plants may be growing.
 If they happen go be your backyard, it’s best to simple remove them.

 If the rash persists, consult with your veterinarian.
 She may be able to pinpoint more clearly what the allergen is – or might even diagnose another condition altogether (see below).